 59 years ago - 16-year-old Kalandro becomes an outspoken zealot for the return of Atlantis's ancient religion.

-55 years ago - 20-year-old Kalandro discovers the existance of Orm Marius, the King's illigitimate son.
+55 years ago - 20-year-old Kalandro discovers the existence of Orm Marius, the illegitimate son of Orvax Marius, the future King of Atlantis.
 He takes in the boy and raises him to one day usurp the throne.

 43 years ago - 32-year-old Kalandro's followers are joined by Thorne in order to advance his own resources.

 42 years ago - 33-year-old Kalandro loses control of Orm Marius, who begins his coup, killing his father Orvax Marius, and taking the throne.
 Kalandro is placed in control of the reinstated theocracy.
 He names Thorne the chief royal scientist.

 24 years ago - 51-year-old Kalandro and his followers become the sole arbiters of magical power in Atlantis when all magical adepts are banished to Idylis by Orm Marius.

 11 years ago - 64-year-old Kalandro goes into exile when Aquaman successfully retakes Atlantis, his followers becoming terrorists working to undermine the new ruler.

 7 years ago - 68-year-old Kalandro and his followers are joined by the escaped Orm Marius, who takes command of his forces.

 6 years ago - 69-year-old Kalandro joins Orm Marius's attack on Atlantis, but they are betrayed by their ally Black Manta, who kills Kalandro when he attempts to stop him.